Silviu Prigoană: Life and career

 In December 2008, he became a member of the Romanian Chamber of Deputies, serving for four years.
 He was a member of the Democratic Liberal Party (PDL) until September 2012, shortly before his term expired.

 Apart from his waste collection company, Prigoană is known for founding the first Romanian news television, Realitatea TV, the first sports channel based in Romania, TV Sport (later sold to Central European Media Enterprises, becoming Sport.ro), and two other music channels: the first with emphasis on Romanian traditional music, Etno TV, and the other known for promoting Manele music, Taraf TV.

 His first wife, Viorica, died in 1994 at age 30.
-He is married to Adriana Bahmuțeanu with whom he had a tumultuous relationship that culminated with their fourth marriage in May 2009.
+He was married to Adriana Bahmuțeanu with whom he had a tumultuous relationship that culminated with their fourth marriage in May 2009.
 The couple have two children together, along with two sons from his first marriage, Honorius-Adrian and Silvius.

+Prigoană died from a heart attack in Bran, Brașov, on 12 November 2024, at the age of 60.
+He was buried at the Evangelical Lutheran Cemetery in Bucharest.